Global Fixed Satellite Service Market 2011-2015 New Report

-Naperville, IL -- (SBWIRE) -- 11/10/2012 -- Analysts forecast the Global Fixed Satellite Service (FSS) market to grow at a CAGR of 5.1 percent over the period 2011-2015.
+Naperville, IL -- (SBWIRE) -- 11/19/2012 -- The Global Fixed Satellite Service (FSS) market to grow at a CAGR of 5.1 percent over the period 2011-2015.
 One of the key factors contributing to this market growth is the increasing demand for TV and video transponders.
 The Global FSS market has also been witnessing the increasing offerings of value-enhanced services by FSS operators.
 However, the requirement of high CAPEX investment could pose a challenge to the growth of this market.

 The Global Fixed Satellite Service Market 2011-2015, has been prepared based on an in-depth market analysis with inputs from industry experts.
 The report covers the Americas, the EMEA and the APAC regions; it also covers the Global FSS market landscape and its growth prospects in the coming years.
 The report also includes a discussion of the key vendors operating in this market.